nao1215/sqly/doc/pages/markdown/how_to_use.md

 If no SQL query is specified with the `--sql` option, sqly will start the sqly shell. sqly determines the file type to be loaded from the extension when the shell starts and automatically begins importing it into the SQLite3 in-memory database.
 Multiple files can be loaded simultaneously.
 The table names will be the file names (without extensions) or the Excel sheet names.
 If an SQL query is specified with the `--sql` option, the SQL query result will be displayed in the terminal and sqly will exit without starting the sqly shell.

+Flags may appear before or after the file and directory arguments; `sqly --csv data.csv` and `sqly data.csv --csv` are equivalent.
+A misplaced unknown flag fails with a parse error instead of being read as a file path.

 sqly allows you to change the display mode of SQL results with options.
 By default, the output is in table format.
 The output format can be changed to csv (`--csv`), tsv (`--tsv`), ltsv (`--ltsv`), markdown (`--markdown`), json (`--json`), or ndjson (`--ndjson`).
 Excel (`--excel`) and Parquet (`--parquet`) are export-only: they render as csv on screen and write a file only through `.dump` or `--output`.
 Since the output mode can be changed while the sqly shell is running, it is easy to execute `sqly sample.csv` and then change settings or execute SQL queries within the sqly shell.